 Note: Windows 10 Home users may not perform the above activity on their System as this section is not available.
 They can hide administrator account in the UAC prompt using registry tweaks (see the workaround below).

-Follow these steps to hide administrator account on UAC prompt using registry tweaks.
+Follow these steps to hide the administrator account on the UAC prompt using registry tweaks.

 - Make a right-click on the Start button and select the Run option from the list.

 - Now, type Regedit in the blank box followed by OK, this will open Registry Editor.